Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 It also offers control over memory storage: struct field values are inline-allocated values.

-- Mojo also doesn't suffer from Python's GIL (Global Interpreter Lock), so it can put to use multiple threads and concurrency much better.

 **Benchmarks**
 - Early benchmark comparisons show that Mojo has the performance level of C/C++ (or faster) and Rust:
 ![benchmark comparisons](https://github.com/Ivo-Balbaert/The_Way_to_Mojo/blob/main/images/performance.png)